Anoncheg1/micro_file_server/README.md

 # Description

-The micro autoindex and file hosting server with one Flask framework dependence.
+The micro autoindex and file hosting server with one Flask framework dependence in single file.
 HTTP server that allow to download and upload files.

 <a id="org58f5941"></a>